-- Ensure coupon arm cable is connected before turning on the machine. - Pressing the power button on the front of the machine powers up the VRTEX system.
-See Figure 27.
+- \ Ensure coupon arm cable and intended welding devices are connected before turning on the machine. - Pressing the power button on the front of the machine powers up the VRTEX system.
+See Figure 28.

 NOTE: Select Log Out and Shutdown from the red menu icon to turn off the system.
 Pressing the power button will also shutdown the system.